dbp/website/drafts/remembering-things.markdown

 the number of overdue tasks, and I open up the app periodically throughout the day.
 Having to do that is another reason why re-scheduling tasks (and making sure tasks that are not going to be done today are not there) is so important.
 By the end of the day, there should be nothing that hasn't been done.
+Even if that means, towards the end of the day, bumping things I thought I'd get done to the next morning.

 GoodTask has a mechanism to filter task by various lists, but I've never used it.
 It's actually a pretty misleading aspect of their screenshots, as it makes